Polyglutamic Acid: Benefits, How To Use, And Side Effects

 Well-hydrated skin stays plump and youthful.
 Polyglutamic acid can help in maintaining skin elasticity, which helps reduce the appearance of fine lines and wrinkles and keeps your skin youthful, soft, and supple.
 Products with PGA may have anti-aging effects on the skin (3).

-While topical products will not reverse already existing signs of aging, moisturizing can help keep the skin smooth and supple.
+While topical products will not reverse already existing signs of aging, moisturizing is crucial in achieving younger-looking skin.
 It’s because when your skin is dry, impurities and imperfections become more visible.
 On the other hand, when properly hydrated, lines and imperfections are less evident, giving your skin a smoother glow.
+However, there are many other ways, such as wearing sunscreen, drinking plenty of water, etc., by which you can have younger-looking skin.

 3. Has Wound Healing Properties